AnirudhRahul/open-reddit/README.md

-# PPRS: The Public Python Reddit Scraper
+# PARS: The Python API for Reddit Scraper
-PPRS aims to be a lightweight library used to access publicly available info on reddit.
+PARS aims to be a lightweight library used to access publicly available info on reddit.

 Currently this package supports scraping:
 * Subreddit Information